Chjulian/sheffield_HT/README.md

 incubation_period: a discrete distribution of the incubation period, can be specified via distcrete::distcrete
 generation_time: a discrete distribution of the generation time, can be specified via distcrete::distcrete
 ```
-The information is pass to outbreaker via [`create_config`](https://cran.r-project.org/web/packages/outbreaker2/outbreaker2.pdf).
+The information is passed to outbreaker via [`create_config`](https://cran.r-project.org/web/packages/outbreaker2/outbreaker2.pdf).

 ### Running the model
 ---

 The `iterate-wave(n).R` script is run 100 separate times with the output files saved to `./output`.
-After these have finished running the `combine_iterations.R` script is called which combined the output files from each run.
+After these have finished the `combine_iterations.R` script is used to combined the output files into one.